TF-Hafnium/hafnium/CONTRIBUTING.md

 9. If you changed submodules, then add a matching 'topic' from the Gerrit UI for all your changes (submodules and the main repository) so that they can be reviewed and submitted together.
-10. Wait 10-15 minutes for our presubmit tests to run, and make sure a 'Kokoro +1' comment shows up in Gerrit indicating that they have passed.
+10. Wait 20-30 minutes for the presubmit tests to run, and make sure a 'Verified +1' comment shows up in Gerrit indicating that they have passed.
 If not, follow the links to find the errors, fix them and try again.
 11. From the Gerrit UI add one or more reviewers.
-Looking at who has modified the same files frequently recently is usually a good way to pick a reviewer, but if you're not sure then you can add hafnium-team@google.com.
+Looking at who has modified the same files frequently recently is usually a good way to pick a reviewer, but if you're not sure then you can add hafnium@lists.trustedfirmware.org.

 ## Community Guidelines